codewithamritha/Librarydatabase/README.md

 Library database:

-SQL and NoSQL queries for a Database solution that could be used by client-server application for librarians.
+SQL(Oracle Database Server) and NoSQL(MongoDB) queries for a Database solution that could be used by client-server application for librarians.